Special Offer 15% on selected products starts on November 3rd, Use code ESKAPAS24

 Rome Travel Guide

-In order to achieve the desired effect, you should throw the coin with your right hand over your left shoulder.
-An interesting statistic is that approximately a million euros worth of coins are taken from the fountain each year.
-Since 2007 this money has been used to support good causes.
+Throw the coin with your right hand over your left shoulder to achieve the desired effect.
+An interesting statistic is that approximately a million euros of coins are taken from the fountain yearly.
+Since 2007, this money has been used to support good causes.

 Spanish Steps